GoogleChrome/web.dev/src/site/content/en/blog/fetch-metadata/index.md

 ## Background
 Many cross-site attacks are possible because the web is open by default and your application server cannot easily protect itself from communication originating from external applications.
 A typical cross-origin attack is cross-site request forgery (CSRF) where an attacker lures a user onto a site they control and then submits a form to the server the user is logged-in to.
 Since the server cannot tell if the request originated from another domain (cross-site) and the browser automatically attaches cookies to cross-site requests, the server will execute the action requested by the attacker on behalf of the user.
-Other cross-site attacks like XSSI or cross-origin information leaks are similar in nature to CSRF and arise because the server wasn't able so far to differentiate between legitimate `same-origin` traffic and potential malicious cross-site traffic.
+Other cross-site attacks like XSSI or cross-origin information leaks are similar in nature to CSRF and rely on loading resources from a victim application in an attacker-controlled document and leaking information about them.
+Since applications cannot easily distinguish trusted requests from untrusted ones, they cannot discard malicious cross-site traffic.

 ## Fetch Metadata introduction
 Fetch Metadata request headers are a new web platform security feature designed to help servers defend themselves against cross-origin attacks.
 By providing information about the context of an HTTP request in a set of `Sec-Fetch-*` headers, they allow the responding server to apply security policies before processing the request.
 This lets developers decide whether to accept or reject a request based on the way it was made and the context in which it will be used, making it possible to respond to only legitimate requests made by their own application.